cortex-lab/phy/design/merge-propositions.md

 ## 4. User-visible workflow

-When a valid `curation.json` contains merges, phy creates a persistent **Merge Propositions** view.
-It shows status, proposition key, ordered cluster IDs, cluster count, reference, and `new_unit_id` when present.

-Available operations are:

-- **Review**: open the proposition in Merge mode;
-- **Reject**: record a reversible rejection without changing clustering;
-- **Skip / Next pending**: navigate without changing review state; and
-- **Reset review**: return an accepted or rejected proposition to pending when its source clusters still exist.

-Invalid and stale propositions remain visible with a reason but cannot be reviewed.
+When a valid `curation.json` contains merges, phy creates a persistent **Merge Propositions** view with no row action buttons.
+Each row displays its ordered unit IDs compactly: all IDs for four or fewer units, or the first two, an ellipsis, the last, and the total count for larger propositions.
+A supplied `new_unit_id` is appended as `⇒ new_unit_id`.
+The row tooltip provides the key, full ordered IDs, status, reference, and any invalid/stale reason; the dock status summarizes the compact proposition, status, reference, and reason.
+Lifecycle colors distinguish the active review, accepted, accepted-modified, rejected, stale, and invalid states.

-Review is explicit; ordinary row selection does not enter Merge mode.
-Starting a review snapshots the complete current Normal workspace, then stages the ordered proposition IDs directly.
+Clicking a pending, reviewable row immediately starts its review.
+It cancels and replaces any active manual or proposition Merge workspace, snapshots the complete current Normal workspace, and stages the ordered proposition IDs directly.
 It must not first project those IDs into Cluster View, because cancellation must restore the curator's pre-review state.
+Clicking an accepted, accepted-modified, rejected, stale, or invalid row first cancels any active workspace, then only highlights that row; it does not enter Merge mode.
+Invalid and stale propositions remain visible with their reason but cannot be reviewed.

+The **Select > Merge propositions** commands are also available without visible row buttons:

+- `Alt+Down` and `Alt+Up` cancel the current workspace and review the next or previous pending proposition in the current visible table order, wrapping at either end;
+- `Alt+Backspace` rejects the active proposition and advances to the next pending proposition in that same visible order; and
+- `Alt+Shift+Backspace` resets the highlighted completed review (accepted, accepted-modified, or rejected) to pending and immediately reopens it when its source clusters still exist.

+These proposition shortcuts are suppressed while a text input has focus.

 While reviewing: